 What is the YEAR Function?

-The YEAR function is a Date/Time function that is used for calculating the year number from a given date.
+The YEAR function is an Excel Date/Time function that is used for calculating the year number from a given date.
 The function will return an integer that is a four-digit year corresponding to a specified date.
 For example, if we use this function on a date such as 12/12/2017, it will return 2017.

 Using dates in financial modeling is very common and the YEAR function helps extract a year number from a date into a cell.
 The function can also be used to extract and feed a year value into another formula such as the DATE function.

 The serial_number argument is required.
 It is the date of the year that we wish to find.
 Dates should be entered either by using the DATE function or as results of other formulas or functions.
 Problems can occur if dates are entered as text.